The Ultimate Wallis and Futuna List

 Finally, what are you going to pack it all into?
 Everyone has their preferences for luggage, but for Wallis and Futuna, your choice depends on your route and destinations.

-If you’re travelling via NoumĂ©a or Nadi and staying on Wallis Island, a wheeled suitcase is usually perfect.
-Most roads and surfaces on Wallis are paved, making wheels practical.
+If you’re travelling via Nouméa or Nadi and staying on Wallis, a wheeled suitcase is usually perfect.
+Most roads and surfaces on Wallis are paved, with a few spots of gravel, making wheels mostly practical.

-However, if you’re visiting Futuna Island or taking smaller inter-island flights, choose the lightest bag possible.
-Luggage restrictions can be strict on local carriers, and your bags may only go onboard if there’s room, otherwise, they could be placed on the next flight, which can be inconvenient.
+However, if you’re visiting Futuna and taking smaller inter-island flights, choose the lightest bag possible.
+Luggage restrictions can be strict on local carriers, and your bags may only go on board if there’s room.
+Otherwise, they could be placed on the next flight, which can be inconvenient.

 If you prefer travelling with a backpack, it’s also a great option.
 Its versatility makes it ideal for moving between islands and handling flights with stricter baggage limits.